-Opioid analgesics may be ordered to control pain or discomfort.
-They include the following drugs:
+Opioids may be ordered to control pain or discomfort.
+They include:

-Opioid analgesics act on the central nervous system to relieve pain.
+Opioids act on the central nervous system to relieve pain.
 These drugs can be effective.
-They may cause dependence, and patients will need increasing doses to obtain the same pain relief.
+They may cause dependence, resulting in increased doses to obtain the same pain relief.
 If you are going to take one of these drugs for a long period of time, then your doctor will closely monitor you.

 Percocet is a combination medication.
-An opioid analgesic and acetaminophen used together may provide better pain relief than either medicine used alone.
-In some cases, lower doses of each medicine are necessary to achieve pain relief.
+An opioid and acetaminophen used together may provide better pain relief than either medication used alone.
+In some cases, lower doses of each medication are necessary to achieve pain relief.

 American Cancer Society website.
 Available at: